shanib07/tetrisss/README.md

 - Member 2: Zaheem Muhammed - LBSCEK

 ### Project Description
-A normal tetris game with math problems with each block.
+A normal tetris game with math problems with each block.Each block comes with a math problem which when solved correctly, Let you with another block.
+If answered wrong, the block still comes but the whole line of block is filled.Each wrong answer fills one line until the block reaches the top part.

 ### The Problem (that doesn't exist)
 Solve or complete the tetris game with mathematical skills